rillig/pkglint/codewalk.md

 ```

 The argument `DESCR` is saved in the `TODO` list, and then the pkgsrc
 infrastructure data is loaded by `Initialize`.
-This must happen in this
-order because pkglint needs to determine the pkgsrc root directory,
+This must happen in this order because pkglint needs to determine the
-just in case there are two or more pkgsrc trees in the local system.
+pkgsrc root directory, just in case there are two or more pkgsrc trees
+in the local system.
+The path of the pkgsrc directory is determined from the first command
+line argument, which in this file is `DESCR`.
+From there, the pkgsrc
+root is usually reachable via `../../`, and this is what pkglint tries.

+After the initialization of everything,
-Then, all items from the TODO list are worked off and handed over to
+all items from the TODO list are worked off and handed over to `CheckDirent`.
-`CheckDirent`.

 ```codewalk
 file   pkglint.go